Sumbawa's climate stays warm and humid year-round, with mean temperatures between 26°C and 32°C (79°F to 90°F).

 Sumbawa typically offers lower costs compared to Bali, but prices vary with travel style and location.

 The Indonesian Rupiah (IDR) is the local currency.
-Exchange rates fluctuate; for instance, A SINGLE dollar might equal 15,500 – 16,000 IDR.
+Exchange rates fluctuate; as an example, A SINGLE dollar might equal 15,500 – 16,000 IDR.
 Check current rates.

 Major towns like Sumbawa Besar and Bima have ATMs and money changers.
-Remote areas have limited access, so have sufficient cash for daily expenses when venturing off main routes.
+Remote areas have limited access, so carry enough cash for daily expenses when venturing away from the main routes.

-For those seeking lowest costs, prioritizing local experiences and essential amenities.
+For those seeking lowest costs, prioritizing local experiences and basic amenities.

 Daily Cost: IDR 325,000-650,000 (USD 20-45)